PedroGruvhagen/Notepadplusplus-MacOS/README.md

 # Notepad++ for macOS (Unofficial PORT)

-A DIRECT PORT of Notepad++ ARM version to macOS, built with Swift and SwiftUI, optimized for Apple Silicon.
+A DIRECT PORT of Notepad++ ARM version to macOS, built with Swift and SwiftUI, optimized exclusively for Apple Silicon.

 ## 🎯 Project Goal

-PORT the exact functionality of Notepad++ Windows ARM version to macOS with a fully native experience that runs seamlessly on Apple Silicon (M1/M2/M3) Macs.
+PORT the exact functionality of Notepad++ Windows ARM version to macOS with a fully native experience that runs seamlessly on Apple Silicon (M1/M2/M3/M4) Macs.

 **THIS IS A PORT**: We are directly porting features, settings, and behaviors from the original Notepad++ source code, not creating a "similar" or "inspired by" application.